 1 - The level presented represents the 90th percentile of the 10 sites tested.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead values detected at your water system.
-In this case, 10 samples were collected at your water system and the 90th percentile value for lead was the second highest value (3.41 ug/l).
+A percentile is a value on a scale of system and the 90th percentile value for lead was the second highest value (3.41 ug/l).
 The action level for lead was not exceeded at any of the sites tested.